Key Takeaways

 What Happens If the Client Has More Than One Diagnosis?

 In a lot of cases, the client may already have been diagnosed with major depression or generalized anxiety disorder, and psilocybin made those problems worse.
 Dual-diagnosis programs combine mental health care and addiction recovery for these people.
-These programs put together:-
+These programs put together:

 Managing medications to stabilize mood